PatrionDigital/doppelgamble/README.md

 ## How It Works

 1. **Join a Game**: Enter a game with up to 23 Farcaster users
-2. **Place Your Bet**: Bet 0.5 USDC on whether anyone will share your Farcaster birthday
+2. **Place Your Bet**: Bet on whether anyone will share your Farcaster birthday
 3. **Wait for Results**: Once the game is full, the results are calculated
 4. **Collect Winnings**: Winners split the pot!